ArnurKabdylkak/ArnurKabdylkak/README.md

 # 👋 Hi, I’m Arnur Kabdylkak

 ## 👀 About Me
-I am a **cybersecurity researcher, network engineer, full-stack developer, and hardware engineer** with a strong technical background in **information security, military engineering, hardware design, and software development**.
+I am a **cybersecurity researcher, network engineer, backend developer, and hardware engineer** with a strong technical background in **information security, military engineering, hardware design, and software development**.
 My expertise lies in **penetration testing, secure application development, hardware engineering, and system administration**.

 I have hands-on experience in **network security, cryptographic protocols, ethical hacking**, as well as practical knowledge of **Linux, cloud infrastructure, secure coding practices**, and **hardware design**.